JoinColony/colonyNetwork/docs/_Docs_Overview.md

 Data structures, enums, constants and events are declared in a dedicated `*DataTypes.sol` contract, e.g. `ColonyDataTypes.sol`.

-For clarity all storage variables are held separately in a `*Storage.sol` contract, e.g. `ColonyStorage.sol`.
-Storage variable declaration ordering is crucial to be maintained correctly as that ordering cannot change during contract upgrages, due to the [contract upgrade mechanism](/colonynetwork/docs-the-delegate-proxy-pattern/) we use.
+For clarity, all storage variables are held separately in a `*Storage.sol` contract, e.g. `ColonyStorage.sol`.
+Storage variable declaration ordering is crucial to be maintained; network upgrades and recovery depend on a consistent and clear storage layout.
+All variabes are commented with slot numbers to support developers.

-Additionally when using recovery mode, we write to storage slots directly so again it is essential to maintain as clear storage layout as possible.
-We even have code comments with slot numbers in the storage contracts to faciliate that process.

 **Integrations**

-* Extension contracts that allow for custom, legacy, or modified extention contracts to be added to a colony.
+Colony supports an ENS integration, which defines a custom ENS registry for use with colonies and the Colony Network.
+  * `ENS.sol`
+  * `ENSRegistry.sol`

+Colony also supports the creation of extension contracts for use with other smart contracts or dapps.
+There are 2 officially supported extensions: OldRoles, and OneTxPayment.
   * `ExtensionFactory.sol`
   * `OldRoles.sol`
   * `OldRolesFactory.sol`
   * `OneTxPayment.sol`
   * `OneTxPaymentFactory.sol`

-* ENS contracts that define a custom ENS registry for use with colonies and the Colony Network.
-  * `ENS.sol`
-  * `ENSRegistry.sol`

 ## Logic Entities
 Broadly speaking, the Colony Network can be divided into four logical entities:

 **Colony**

 Defines the state of an individual colony, such as funding pots, tasks, domains, and skills.
   * `Colony.sol`
   * `ColonyFunding.sol`
   * `ColonyPayment.sol`